-In Writing, we teach to secure that knowledge in the following ways:
+In Writing, teach to secure that knowledge in the following ways:

-How the children will acquire their knowledge: What that practice looks like in Writing A Active construction of knowledge, the acquisition of vocabulary, teacher articulation of learning processes and the asking and answering of questions.
-In writing, this will be shown through the modelling of sentence construction, including how to use new vocabulary and punctuation accurately and effectively.
-Children will be given access to high-quality writing models to demonstrate what a good one looks like.
+How the children will acquire their knowledge: What that practice looks like in Writing Α Active construction of knowledge, the acquisition of vocabulary, teacher articulation of learning processes and the asking and answering of questions.
+In writing, this will be shown through modelling of sentence construction and how to use new vocabulary and punctuation accurately and effectively.
+Children will be given assess to high to quality examples of writing to give examples of what a good one looks like.
 During the planning stage, teachers will scaffold how to create sentences.
 There will be explicit teaching of vocabulary suitable to the purpose for which they are writing.
-This will include morphology (how the word is constructed) and etymology (where the words originate from such as Latin or Greek).
-S Staged development enables children to join up intertwined groups of meaningful knowledge into schemas.
+This will include morphology how the word is constructed etymology where the words originate from such as Latin or Greek S Staged development enables children to join up intertwined groups of meaningful knowledge into schemas.
 This comes semantically, through the senses, through skills and socially.
-Using taught grammatical knowledge, such as subordinating conjunctions and varying types of punctuation, the children will create increasingly complex sentences in their writing.
-Verbally rehearsing sentence structure and using knowledge of punctuation to know how this will affect the meaning of the sentence and how intention will change.
+Using taught grammatical knowledge such as subordinating conjunctions and varying types of punctuation to create complex sentences in their writing.
+Verbally rehearsing sentence structure and using knowledge of punctuation to know how this will affect to meaning of the sentence and how intention will change.
 This knowledge will then be applied in the planning stage.
 Through Early years to end of Key Stage 2, there will be a clear progression in these skills.
-P Practically: children access a wide range of memorable learning through play, the power of stories pictures and print and through problem-solving activities.
-The children will apply the skills taught in discrete grammar lessons into their writing.
-Practically and orally rehearsing their writing during the planning stage to ensure they have a good understanding of the context and how their grammar and vocabulary choice affect this.
-Through their guided reading in EYFS and KS1, children will use picture books and short texts to relate images to words.
+P Practically: children access a wide range of memorable learning through play, the power of stories pictures and print and through problemsolving activities.
+Applying the skills taught within grammar lessons within their writing.
+Practically and orally rehearsing their writing during the planning stage to ensure they have a good understanding on the context and how their grammatically and vocabulary choice will affect this.
+Through their guided reading, in EYFS and KS1, children will use picture books and short texts to relate images to words.
 As they progress through school, children will access a wider range of texts which will demonstrate the different text structures and layouts. ı Internalisation of learning through interaction, instruction, imitation, and integration aids the movement of thoughts to long term memory.
-Imitating and copying the teacher until confident, supports the children in being able to independently write.
-This is done through the teacher modelling a piece of writing or demonstrating how to use specific grammatical features.
-This can also be done through shared and guided writing.
-This will then progress to the children applying the taught skills and to their own independent piece.
+Imitating and copying the teacher until confidence is built for children to being to independently write.
+This is done through the teacher modelling a piece of writing or how to use specific grammatical features.
+This can be done through shared and guided writing.
+This will then progress to the children applying the taught skills and writing their own independent piece.
 R Retrieval of knowledge through repetition, revision, recycling, and routine prompts memory "muscle" to work, making knowledge "stick".
 In writing, the use of effective working walls will promote knowledge of newly acquired vocabulary and taught grammatically features.
 This will be embedded through starters.
-Revising and practising the skills during starters and cold grammar tasks will embed the skills to use within writing As children progress through the school, they will be able to create their own success criteria that involve tests and quizzes to respond to summative assessments; learning from mistakes and being given to opportunities to correct and retry.
+Revising and practising the skills during starters and cold grammar tasks will embed the skills to use within writing

+As children progress up the school, they will be able to create their own success criteria that involve tests and quizzes to respond to summative assessments and learning from mistakes and being given to opportunities to correct and retry.
 E Special experiences linked to learning objectives and opportunities in specific environments can enhance the probability of long-term memory retaining key messages.
-In writing, experiences and visiting experts will be used to capture the children's imagination and bring the writing 'to life' as well as bringing more context to the subject they are writing about.
+In writing, experiences and visiting experts will be used to capture the children's imaginations and bring the writing 'to life'.
+Aswell as bringing more context to the subject they are writing about.